weather-gov/weather.gov/.github/ISSUE_TEMPLATE/onboarding.md

 ---
 name: Onboarding
 about: Onboarding steps for new team members.
-title: Team member Onboarding: GH_HANDLE
+title: Team member Onboarding for GH_HANDLE
 labels: Project
 assignees: ''